 January 2026 30-in-30

-Russ and dozen+ other members of Art Plus Gallery are starting 2026 with the goal of creating and posting every day.
-Follow Russ's progress here (hopefully) every day, and catch posts from the whole crew at www.facebook.com/DailyArtPlusChallenge/
+Russ and dozen+ other members of Art Plus Gallery started 2026 with the goal of creating and posting every day.
+If you followed at www.facebook.com/DailyArtPlusChallenge/, you saw that it was a great way to speed through the month.
+THANKS FOR FOLLOWING!

 Special Mid-Event!